evalitaunina/SUGAR_Corpus/SUGAR_Presentation/README.md

 Spoken Utterances Guiding chef’s Assistant Robots

-To download the presentation and to have access to its multimedial data, click on 'SUGAR_evalita.pptx' and then on 'View Raw'.
+To download the presentation and to have access to its multimedial data, click on 'SUGAR_evalita.pptx' and then on 'View Raw', or consult the pdf online.